pablopatarca/CryptocurrenciesApp/README.md

 to implement navigation in the app, handling Composable Screens or Fragment transactions and providing a consistent user experience.

+## Domain layer
+A lightweight domain layer sits between the data layer and the presentation layer, and handles discrete pieces of business logic off the UI thread.
+See the `.\*UseCase.kt` files under `/domain`.

 ## Data layer
 The **Repository** follows the **Facate Structural Pattern** to handle data operations.
 Moust of the data is provided mainly from two **Data Sources**; stored with